Indian fishermen hail U.S. Supreme Court decision to hear World Bank suit

 The U.S. Supreme Court on Monday agreed to hear an appeal by the villagers of a lower court ruling that the International Finance Corp (IFC) was immune from such lawsuits under federal law.

-The court must now consider for the first time whether international organizations are immune from such suits under federal law, according to the advocacy group EarthRights International (ERI), which is representing the plaintiffs.
+The court must now consider for the first time whether international organisations are immune from such suits under federal law, according to the advocacy group EarthRights International (ERI), which is representing the plaintiffs.

 “This is a big victory for us,” said Bharat Patel, a plaintiff and general secretary of the fishermen’s group Machimar Adhikar Sangharsh Sangatha.